OmidJalali84/New-ERC20s/README.md

 # Owner Oriented Tokens

-These tokens gives the owner some abilities, but not self-interested like previous category.
+These tokens gives the owner some abilities, but not self-interested like Weird Token category.
 These methods make owner able to manage the token easier.

 ## Gravity